CSIprinceton/workshop-july-2020/tutorial/Day-2/01-explore/README.md

-##Free energy surface of ethane dihedral rotation
+## Free energy surface of dihedral rotation in ethane

 We use metadynamics to enhance the probability to visit rare events.
 You can find excellent tutorials about metadynamics at Plumed's documentation page: